jdonlan/java-dev/java_language/static.md

 }
 ```

-Notice how instead of creating a new FileUtil object, the variable and method are called directly on the class definition using the class name.
+Notice how, instead of creating a new FileUtil object, the variable accesses and method calls happen directly on the class definition and use the class name.

 ##Usage and Considerations